-5 Reasons You Shouldn't Drink Bottled Water
+5 Reasons Why You Shouldn't Drink Bottled Water

 Water is essential for life.
 It’s not just refreshing, it plays an important role in the body and each of its functions.
-Because water is so important for the body and necessary to stay hydrated, many companies have turned this liquid into a business that has been misleading customers for decades.
+Because water is so important for the body, many companies have turned this liquid into a business that has been misleading customers for decades.

-Bottled water is not a sustainable alternative, even though corporations would like us to believe that it is.
-It is true that many companies currently have policies for the recycling and reuse of plastic bottles, but in most cases, the bottles end up in the trash and pollute the environment.
+Bottled water isn’t a sustainable alternative, even though corporations would like us to believe that it is.
+It’s true that many companies currently have policies for the recycling and reuse of plastic bottles, but in most cases, the bottles end up in the trash and pollute the environment.

-Plastic water bottles are not sustainable
+Plastic water bottles aren’t sustainable

 As we mentioned above, corporations want consumers to believe that plastic bottles are biodegradable and environmentally friendly.
 However, these bottles are manufactured with materials that take hundreds of years to break down.

 There are many recycling campaigns to reduce the impact of plastic bottles on the environment, but this has only minimally affected pollution.
 According to several studies, more plastic bottles are thrown away than recycled.

 The bottle of water may depict a peaceful spring or stream, but this doesn’t mean that the water is pure or of the highest quality.
 In fact, only a small percentage of bottled water comes from springs or underground sources.